 The right-wing conservatives think it’s a decision

 People struggle with gender identity and sexuality at a young age, some as young as primary school.
 These people are bullied into believing that they are freaks.
-All the negative rhetoric around this issue only reinforces those beliefs and are helpful to absolutely nobody.
+All the negative rhetoric around this issue only reinforces those beliefs and is helpful to absolutely nobody.
 Vote no if your heart desires, it is your democratic right.
-But leave the NRL to support the people that need it the most in our society (be it Indigenous people, victims of domestic violence or people in the LGBTIQ+ community).
+But leave the NRL to support the people that need it the most in our society – be it Indigenous people, victims of domestic violence or people in the LGBTIQ+ community.